jwodder/outgoing/README.rst

     )

     # Construct a sender object based on the default config file.
 (This
-    # assumes you've already populated your config file as described below.
+    # assumes you've already populated your config file as described below.)
-    # Alternatively, you can specify an explicit configuration by passing it to
-    # the `outgoing.from_dict()` method.)
     with outgoing.from_config_file() as sender:
         # Now send that letter!
         sender.send(msg)

-Sending e-mails based on an explicit configuration structure:
+As an alternative to using a configuration file, you can specify an explicit configuration by passing the configuration structure to the ``outgoing.from_dict()`` method, like so:

 .. code:: python